CasualGitUser/lua-class-framework/README.md

 2. define the class as shown below in the example code in the form: class "className" {body}
 3. define a constructor in the body by having a field named constructor and assign a function to it that takes a self argument and other arguments that you want

-Now, just call this class definition you stored in a variable like className() and pass it the variables it needs.
+Now, just call this class definition you stored in a variable like className() and pass it the variables it needs. <br />
-Note that you dont pass the self argument, just the arguments after it.
+Note that you dont pass the self argument, just the arguments after it. <br />
 ```lua
 local person = class "person" {
   age = 25,